Table of contents |

 Q12: "Series of changes affected the pattern of industrialisation in India by the early twentieth century.”
 Analyse the statement.
 [Delhi 2019]

-• Impact of World War I: The outbreak of World War I had a significant impact on industrialisation in India.
-The war created new demands for industrial products and led to increased production and expansion of industries.
+Impact of World War I: World War I had a big impact on industrialisation in India.
+The war created new demands for industrial goods, leading to higher production and the expansion of industries.

-• Rise of national movements: The early twentieth century also saw the rise of national movements and the demand for self-rule in India.
-These movements had an impact on industrialisation by influencing policies and creating a sense of national identity, which furthered industrial growth.
+Rise of national movements: The early twentieth century also saw the rise of movements for self-rule in India.
+These movements influenced industrialisation by shaping policies and creating a sense of unity, which helped industries grow.

 Q13: Explain any five factors responsible for the decline of the cotton textile industry in India in the mid-nineteenth century.
 [2019 C]